clementjuventin/clementjuventin-blog/blog/2024-04-14-request-throttler.md

 slug: request-throttler
 title: Tackling Rate Limiting, One of My First Challenges at Cede Labs
 authors: clementjuventin
-tags: []
+tags: [cede-labs, technical]
 ---

-Cede Labs’ SDK is designed to support any number of centralized exchange accounts, allowing applications or users to query data from several CEXs seamlessly.
+Cede Labs’s SDK is designed to support any number of centralized exchange accounts, allowing applications or users to query data from several CEXs seamlessly.
 However, this flexibility exposed a serious issue: **API rate limits**.

 <!-- truncate -->